 Route Style ‘B-the BeeLine’ is just exactly that.
 It’s the route that gets you to your destination the fastest, spends the maximum time at your destination and then takes the same route home.

 Before you really start digging in with the planning, review my blog called, “20 Questions Before You Plan”.
-You’ll find it in the ITINERARIES & PLANNING Category on my website.
+You’ll find it in the HERE.
 This will help you keep in mind the things that you (and your partner) are most interested in seeing and doing.

 Let’s Get Started!

 *Second: Take out your Rand McNally Road Atlas (if you don’t have one, they are available at most book stores and Well Worth the small investment), open it to the U.S. map located near the front and put a pin in your destination city.